 If you are looking to keep things simple along with a minimalist approach to everything, then Arch Linux is among the most popular choices.
-However, this OS is not very User-Friendly but it offers a huge potential for customizations.
-Most importantly, it works great even on the old machines and doesn’t acquire any space for garbage packages.
+However, this OS is not very User-Friendly, but it offers a huge potential for customizations.
+Most importantly, it works great even on the old machines and doesn’t acquire any garbage packages space.

 2.)
 Linux Mint

 Linux Mint can be a great option if you are just getting started with Linux.
 It is an ideal platform for those switching from Windows or Mac.
 Moreover, it has good support for various media formats, allowing us to play DVDs, videos, music, etc. You also get some amazing customization options.
 Cinnamon is most popular in the present day.
 However, you can also use the MATE or Xfce.

 The Elementary OS is a very smartly designed Linux distros.
 It is probably one of the best in terms of looks.
 The latest version of this OS is known as Loki; it has its own application installer user interface called AppCenter.

 You can add different software on your machine using the AppCenter seamlessly.
 Also, it comes with an excellent desktop environment known as Pantheon, which is mainly based on Gnome.
 However, the only flaw about the Elementary OS is that it does not have enough preinstalled apps.

 Just like the Linux Mint, the Manjaro Linux is also straightforward to install.
 The OS is getting better with every new update.
 If you find installing the Arch Linux any tough, you could definitely go for the MAnjaro.
 It provides you with power such as Arch Linux and is a quite stable one as well.